DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/firmware_upload.md

 ## Uploading the firmware ##

+**Step 13 :**

-/-- 337x260 img/operation/FreeEMS_loader_settings.png "FreeEMS Loader Application"
+/-- 337x260 img/operation/FreeEMS_loader_settings.png "FreeEMS Loader Application" --/
 - These are the communications settings for the FreeEMS firmware:
 	- **Baud rate**: 115200
 	- **Data bits**: 8
 	- **Stop bits**: 1
 	- **Parity**: ODD

---/

-/-- 337x260 img/operation/FreeEMS_loader_advanced.png "Communication settings"
+/-- 337x260 img/operation/FreeEMS_loader_advanced.png "Communication settings" --/
 1. Install [Seans loader] or [MegaTunix], these instructions are for Seans loader.
 2. Connect a USB cable between your computer and the Jaguar board.
 3. Jumper the load/run header.